113ll3/Ibmclouddocscli/idt/commands.md

 - [delete](#delete): Deletes a project from your space
 - [deploy](#deploy): Deploy an application to IBM Cloud
 - [enable](#enable): Add IBM Cloud files to an existing project
-- [get-credentials](#get-credentials): Gets credentials required by the project to enable use of bound services
+- [get-credentials](#get-credentials): Gets credentials that are required by the project to enable use of bound services
 - [help](#help): Help on IDT syntax and arguments
 - [list](#list): List all IBM Cloud projects in a space
 - [run](#run): Run your application in a local container
 - [shell](#shell): Open a shell into a local container
-- [status](#status): Check the status of the containers used by the CLI
+- [status](#status): Check the status of the containers that are used by the CLI
 - [stop](#stop): Stop a container
 - [test](#test): Test your application in a local container
-- [view](#view): View the app's deployed URL for testing and viewing
+- [view](#view): View the apps deployed URL for testing and viewing
-- [compound commands](#compound): Execute multiple commands in one command line statement
+- [compound commands](#compound): Run multiple commands in one command line statement